Neural Control: Concurrent System Identification and Control Learning with Neural ODE: Introduction

 However, a critical assumption underlying these AI-enhanced methods is the prior knowledge of system dynamics.
 Typically, this knowledge is encapsulated in differential equations, formulated through system identification – a process of building mathematical models from empirical data.
 Traditionally, system identification relies on statistical methods as elucidated in \cite{system_identification_soderstrom1989system}.
 The advent of modern machine learning techniques has also revolutionized this process, enhancing both efficiency and accuracy in modeling dynamic systems.
 Pioneering works in this area, such as those by \cite{chen2022neural}, \cite{author2023accurate}, and \cite{holl2020learning}, exemplify the successful application of these advanced techniques in system identification tasks.

-Building on these developments, we introduce - Neural Optimal Control (NOC), which synergizes system identification with the learning of optimal control, specifically tailored for continuous time dynamical systems.
+Building on these developments, we introduce - Neural Control (NC), which synergizes system identification with the learning of optimal control, specifically tailored for continuous time dynamical systems.
 This framework eliminates the need for separate system identification prior to control optimization in optimal control framework.
-By employing a coupled neural ordinary differential equations, NOC learns the underlying system dynamics while simultaneously learning the optimal control function for continuous time optimal control.
+By employing a coupled neural ordinary differential equations, NC learns the underlying system dynamics while simultaneously learning the optimal control function for continuous time optimal control.

 Progress in automatic differentiation and machine learning methodologies has significantly enhanced the evolution of modeling and control strategies in the domain of optimal control.
 For instance, reinforcement learning is an algorithmic framework that can be applied for optimal control problems - generally in an unknown environment.
 Even though certain RL algorithms can be used to approximate the solution to the Hamilton-Jacobi-Bellman (HJB) equation (necessary and sufficient condition for optimality), recent advancements in RL such as the policy gradient-based methods \cite{TRPO} \cite{PG_RL} or the actor-critic based methods \cite{AC_RL} are in a purely data-driven regime.
 They directly parameterize the control policy and collect a large number of interactions with the environment to build differentiable loss for improving the parameterized policy, thus skipping the dynamics modelling and the derivation of optimality condition as in the principle-driven approach.
 A subroutine in RL that involves dynamics modelling is known as the model-based RL, where the approximation of unknown dynamics amounts to a supervised learning problem, and the learned dynamics act as a subroutine in the original RL policy optimization process in the form of forward planning \cite{model-based-RL}.
 However, as dynamics modeling and policy learning are often separate processes, powerful policy optimizers exploit inaccuracies in learned dynamical models leading to adversarial examples and sub-optimal policies \cite{diffuser}.
 Besides, RL algorithms are known for having a low data efficiency \cite{low_eff_RL}, and the available data can be extremely limited for some dynamical systems \cite{rim}.